drcyschfld/Raquel-and-the-Johnnies/README.md

 Major Project for MTRX2700

 This project explores the use of microcontrollers and hardware components to design a futuristic game show containing arcase games re-imagined for an audience.
-The chosen game for this project, known as "**GAME NAME**" is spinoff of lawn bowls.
+The chosen game for this project, known as "Lab Bowls" is similar to lawn bowls.
 The aim of the game is to gain as many points as possible during the player's three turns.
 The player with the highest score wins.
-In order to gain points, players must 'bowl' a ping pong ball down an alleyway by placing the ball on the ramp, which is adjusted to the players desired angle, and wait for the ball to be released and roll down the ramp and onto the alley.
+In order to gain points, players must 'bowl' a golf ball down an alleyway by placing the ball on the ramp, which is adjusted to the players desired angle, and wait for the ball to be released and roll down the ramp and onto the alley.
 It is important to note that going further does not necessarily provide more points

 ## Group Members and Responsibilities